khaemn/CarND-Behavioral-Cloning-P3/writeup.md

 The final step after training a model was to run the simulator to see how well the car was driving around track one.
 In first iterations there always was a spot where the vehicle fell off the track - usually, it was right after the stone bridge, where the asphalt road turns to the left, but there is also a mud road going straight:

-![alt text][image_rec_3]
+![alt text][image_mud]

 I did not manage to overcome this while I was using a grayscaled input to the model.
-I suppose it can be caused by the very similar appearance of the "main" asphalt track and this mud alternative road while in grayscale
+I suppose it can be caused by the very similar appearance of the "main" asphalt track and this mud alternative road while in grayscale:

+![alt text][image_mud_gray]
+![alt text][image_mud_gray_cropped]

-, so, in order to improve the driving behavior in these cases, I collected a bit more data with recovery movements, and also added some more Dense neurons and Conv2D filters.
+indeed, the road looks very similar, escpecially on the cropped frame.
+So, in order to improve the driving behavior in these cases, I have switched back to the 3-channel full-color inputs, added some more Conv2D filters and Dense neurons, and, finally, collected a bit more data with recovery movements.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.